Fun Spot America Theme Parks: 2015–present

 Fun Spot, in collaboration with Gatorland, opened Gator Spot at the Orlando park on May 11, 2015.
 The $1 million attraction allows Gatorland to extend their brand to the I-Drive tourist area, with visitors able to hold, take photos with, and feed alligators.
 The star of the attraction is a leucistic alligator named Bouya, a white gator with blue eyes.

+Fun Spot America opened a new location in 2017 on Highway 85 outside of Atlanta in Fayetteville, Georgia.
+The site was previously a Fun Junction USA park purchased by Fun Spot America.
+In June 2026, it was announced that Fun Spot America Atlanta would close permanently on August 2, 2026.